hackclub/hackclub/workshops/beatmaker/README.md

 ```

 ![Preview](https://i.ibb.co/LpYQY6N/asdasdasdasdasdasd.png)
-And finally we are done with our CSS it now looks good and feels good but when you click on the pads, they are clickable but we have no sound, what we need to do is now write our JavaScript/jQuery code that will do what we want when we click on our pads.
+And finally we are done with our CSS, it now looks good and feels good but when you click on the buttons, they are clickable but we have no sound, what we need to do is now write our JavaScript/jQuery code that will get us sound.

 Navigate to the `index.html` file.
 Then, just before the end of your `<body>` tag, import your `script.js` file that will be loaded when our document loads: